awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 1. Choose **Advanced configuration**\.

    **Enable sampling** is selected by default\.
 When sampling is activated, Data Wrangler samples and imports approximately 50% of the queried data\.
-Unselect this check box to turn off sampling\.
+Deselect this checkbox to turn off sampling\.

 1. Specify a value for **Workgroup** if you're using one\.